ishubtripathi/Ingrab/README.md

 - **Ingrab** allow user to download all Post/Reel within a single click hence Reduce manual effort by 90% to downloading every single Post/Reel manually.
   - **Multiple Download Options:** Users can choose to download profile pictures, stories, posts, and reels.
+  - **Highlights Categorization:** Save highlights into separate folders based on their title.
   - **No Login Required:** Works without needing Instagram login credentials.
   - **Efficient Downloading:** Supports bulk downloads of recent media files.
   - **Security:** Ingrab is transparent Secure and Reliable.